YushenZuo/yushenzuo.github.io/_pages/about.md

 # 🔥 News
 - *2024.09*: &nbsp;🎉🎉 A paper is submitted to ICASSP 2025.
+- *2024.08*: &nbsp;🎉🎉 2nd place in AIM 2024 Challenge on Efficient Video Super-Resolution for AV1 Compressed Content.
 - *2024.08*: &nbsp;🎉🎉 'Towards Multi-View Consistent Style Transfer with One-Step Diffusion via Vision Conditioning' is accpeted by AI4VA workshop in ECCV 2024.
 - *2024.04*: &nbsp;🎉🎉 Start my research assistant life at The Hong Kong Polytechnic University (PolyU).
 - *2021.03*: &nbsp;🎉🎉 Rank 10/60 in NTIRE 2021 Challenge on Image Deblurring and our method 'Visual Token Transformer for Image Restoration' is selected to present in the summary paper.